sampsyo/cs6120/content/blog/2019-10-23-loop-unrolling-with-bril.md

 #### Dynamic Profiling Evaluation
 The pass can run successfully in different test cases including consecutive loops and double loops.
 In this section we mainly focus on the performance perspective.
 We construct a vector add program with large trip count numbers (2000), which can benefit loop unrolling and out-of-order execution of modern processors.
 The original and unrolled program takes 9.111s and 8.341s (measured with linux time utility in usr time) for 10000 execution.

+### Other Features
+We also improve the constant propagation method provided.
+With this improvement, we can now perform arithmetic simplification.
+This pass can be applied after loop unrolling, which can potentially improve the performance by reducing the number of arithmetic operations.